 You cannot type the words Apple or Android in an online comment without starting an endless and passionate debate about which one of them is better.

-The Key Difference of Concept between Apple and Android
+The Key Differences of Concept between Apple and Android

-Before we move on to analyze the two mobile operating systems, their pros, and cons, it is essential to understand how they originated and by whom they are managed and developed.
+Before analyzing the two mobile operating systems, their pros, and cons, it is essential to understand how they originated and who manages and develops them.

 Thus, Android is a mobile operating system that can run on a wide range of mobile phones – from premium flagships like the Samsung Galaxy series to budget phones priced under $100.

 Once we understood the core difference between Apple iOS and Google Android, we can move on to analyze their pros and cons.

 Android Phone vs. iPhone: Apps and App Stores

 Apple has a straightforward philosophy: all the apps running on an iPhone can be installed only from its official App Store.
 To be accepted by the App Store, an app has to undergo strict scrutiny and pass a list of quality and safety criteria.

 Android has its own official app store – Google Play – but each phone has a setting option allowing users to upload APK installer files from third-party sources.
 Thus, there is a much larger number of Android apps compared to iOS apps.
 However, quantity does not equal quality.